theratioproject/simple/README.md

 Boom, we have simple installed.

 ### Getting started.
 You can check the unofficial documentation / guide to simple as the official documentation comes up.
-Get aquainted with SIMPLE's syntax [**HERE**](https://github.com/simple-lang/simple/blob/master/doc/Simple-Mini-Tutorial-v1.0)
+Get acquainted with SIMPLE's syntax [**HERE**](https://github.com/simple-lang/simple/blob/master/doc/Simple-Mini-Tutorial-v1.0)
 ### Contributors.
 We love contributors.
 This is an open source project and needs the supports of the community extensively.
 Check out the [contributing guide](/contributors.md)
 ### License
 MIT License

 Copyright (c) 2018 simple

+ Built with :heart: in Nigeria